tcs-de/redis-value-cache/README.md

 Trowing an error in these functions behaves similarly except if you choose `"throw"` for the `errorHandlerStrategy` option.
 Another option instead of throwing an error is to log/handle the errors in your function and then just return `null` or `undefined`.

+## Problems With Freeze

+If you decide to cache values that are JavaScript `Set` or `Map` objects, the objects stored inside the `Set`/`Map` will not be frozen.
+There might be other types of data structures where this is also the case.

+A workaround would be to freeze your objects before putting them in other data structures.